streamanalyze/sa.documentation/source/accessing-external-systems.html.md

 mapped type corresponds to a row in the table.
 The name of the mapped type is constructed by concatenating the table name, the character `_` and the data source name, for example *Person\_db1*.
-Mapped type names are internally capitalized, as for other Amos II types.\
+Mapped type names are internally capitalized, as for other sa.amos types.\

 For each columns in the mapped relational database table *import\_table()* will generate a corresponding derived *wrapper